 In re Kids Creek Partners, L.P., 212 B.R.
 898, 931 (Bankr.
 N.D.
 Ill.
 1997) aff’d, 233 B.R.
 409 (N.D.
 Ill.
 1999) aff’d sub nom.
 In re Kids Creek Partners, 200 F.3d 1070 (7th Cir.
 2000) and aff’d sub nom.
 Herzog v.
 Leighton Holdings, Ltd., 239 B.R.
 497 (N.D.
 Ill.
 1999).
 If a lending arrangement fails the test, the lien is ignored.

 The hyped equity stripping scheme described herein will fail most or all of the five factors listed above.
 It fails Factor 3 because the real estate operation and finance LLC are controlled by the same owners.
 It fails Factor 4 because no outside lender would make a loan to the real estate operation on the loose terms imposed by the finance LLC.
 It fails Factor 5 because the Note has no real fixed maturity date and the advances were not used to acquire real assets.

 For the attorneys reading this post, it is also important to note that according to the cited case, the above test can be applied to recharacterize debt to equity even if the requirements of equitable subordination are not met.

 If you have any questions about equity stripping or anything else, don’t hesitate to contact me.

 NOT LEGAL ADVICE.
 Everything posted here is for educational purposes only, and is not to be construed as legal advice.
 Do not take any action, postpone any action, or decline to take any proposed action based on this information without first engaging the representation of me or another qualified attorney.
-Nothing posted on Twitter or on any website shall be construed in any way as legal advice.
+Nothing posted here shall be construed in any way as legal advice.